naninovel/docs/docs/guide/configuration.md

 Property | Default Value | Description
 --- | --- | ---
 Generated Data Path | Naninovel Data | Relative (to the application data directory) path to store the automatically generated assets.
+Override Objects Layer | False | Whether to assign a specific layer to all the engine objects.
+Engine's camera will use the layer for the culling mask.
+Use this to isolate Naninovel objects from being rendered by other cameras.
+Objects Layer | 0 | When `Override Objects Layer` is enabled, the specified layer will be assigned to all the engine objects.
 Initialize On Application Load | True | Whether to automatically initialize the engine when application starts.
 Show Initialization UI | True | Whether to show a loading UI while the engine is initializing.
 Custom Initialization UI | Null | UI to show while the engine is initializing (when enabled).
 Will use a default one when not provided.
-Override Objects Layer | False | Whether to assign a specific layer to all the engine objects.
-Engine's camera will use the layer for the culling mask.
-Use this to isolate Naninovel objects from being rendered by other cameras.
-Objects Layer | 0 | When `Override Objects Layer` is enabled, the specified layer will be assigned to all the engine objects.
+Show Title UI | True | Whether to automatically show title screen UI (main menu) after engine initializaton.
+You can modify the title UI using UI customization feature (see online guide for more info).
 Enable Development Console | True | Whether to enable development console.
 Toggle Console Key | Back Quote | Key used to toggle development console.
 You can also toggle it with a multi (3 or more) touch when using touchscreens.